A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Reproducing the Reference

 \section{Reproducing the Reference}

-Using our \textrm{Renormalizer} implementation, we successfully reproduce the 60\% relative difference between MPS and Tree methods reported in the reference work~\cite{dorfner2024comparison}.
+Using our \textrm{Renormalizer} implementation, we successfully reproduce the difference between Chain and Tree structures reported in the reference work~\cite{dorfner2024comparison}.
 Fig.~\ref{fig:reproduce} demonstrates that our reproduced results and the original data points extracted from the reference work are in excellent agreement.
 This validation confirms both the reliability of our implementation and the reproducibility of the earlier findings.
+Besides, from Fig.~\ref{fig:reproduce}(b), the Tree simulation in the reference paper agrees better with the results in this work compared with the Chain simulation.